 Ms. Nutarak: Thank you, Mr. Speaker.
 Thank you for committing to looking into it, minister.

-Mr. Speaker, in her statement, the minister stated Ilinniarvimmit Inuusilirijiit pay a role key ensuring the wellbeing the students and that they feel safe.
-Encourage, valued and supported.
-They help students navigate life changes and provide insight to education staff, and I could not agree more.
-Will the minister commit to hiring staff to fill the Ilinniarvimmit Inuusilirijiit positions in Pond Inlet schools as soon as possible?
+Mr. Speaker, in her statement, the minister stated that "ilinniarvimmi inuusilirijiit pay a key role in ensuring the well-being of students and that they feel safe, encouraged, valued, and supported.
+They help students navigate life's changes, and provide insight to education staff."
+I could not agree more.

+Will the minister commit to hiring staff to fill the ilinniarvimmi inuusilirijiit positions in Pond Inlet schools as soon as possible?
 Thank you, Mr. Speaker